austine5n6/austine5n6/README.md

 Software developer
 ------------------

-Austin is a full-stack developer, with intermediate knowledge and experience with object oriented programming languages Java and Javascript.
-He is eager to contribute to team success through hardwork, attention to details and excellent organisation skills with 2 years experience in software development using Javascript front-end frameworks like Reactjs, Vuejs with NodeJs for the backend.
+Austin is a full-stack developer, with intermediate knowledge and experience with object oriented programming languages like Java and Javascript.
+He is eager to contribute to team success through hardwork, attention to details and excellent organisation skills with 3 years experience in software development using Javascript front-end frameworks like Reactjs, Vuejs with NodeJs for the backend.

 * 🌍  I'm based in United Kingdom
 * 🖥️  See my portfolio at [My-portfolio](http://austinoz.net)